Study to Explore Early Development (SEED)

 - Answer questions about your child's development and your family's medical history.

-- Go to a brief medical examination and developmental testing with your child.
+- For some families: Go to a brief medical examination and developmental testing with your child.

-- Give small samples of blood and cheek cells from you and your child.
+- For some families: Give small samples of blood and cheek cells from you and your child.

 Any information you give to SEED will be kept strictly private.
 It will never be shared with anyone else.
 Only study staff and you will be able to look at your information.